kjlubick/fb-contrib-eclipse-quick-fixes/README.md

 ##Setting up the project for development##
 1. Download/install [Eclipse](https://www.eclipse.org/home/index.php) Luna (4.4) or newer.
 The Eclipse for RCP and RAP Developers will work fine.
-2. **Install** findbugs-eclipse-plugin-3.0.1 from bintray, following the above instructions.
+2. **Install** findbugs-eclipse-plugin-3.0.1 from [the main FindBugs page](http://findbugs.cs.umd.edu/eclipse/).
+You may also just install fb-contrib-eclipse-quickfixes and have the findbugs plugin be auto-installed.
 3. Clone findbugs : `git clone https://code.google.com/p/findbugs/`  [GitHub for Windows](https://windows.github.com/) or [GitHub for Mac](https://mac.github.com/) are good clients if you don't already have one.
 There are a lot of folders and projects associated with the root project, but you only need the `findbugs`.
 You may optionally include the `findBugsEclipsePlugin` project.
 4. Open Eclipse.
 File>Import and then choose "Existing projects into workspace", and find the `findbugs` project (not the root project) you just cloned.
 You may have to run the build.xml in `findbugs` and `findBugsEclipsePlugin` to get the lib jars copied over, if you imported that project as well.
 5. Clone and import [fb-contrib](https://github.com/mebigfatguy/fb-contrib) into Eclipse.
 Follow the readme to get it setup to build.